-There’s no embarrassment in saying that you’ve always wanted to ride an elephant in Thailand, or sail down the River Nile.
+There’s no embarrassment in saying that you’ve always wanted to ride an elephant in Thailand or do a pizza cooking class in Italy.
 It’s great to live out those childhood/ youthful dreams.
 But they’ll probably need some tweaking depending on how efficiently your body still works.
 And where do you start with planning?
 Check out the world-renowned attractions with the iVenture card.
 It’s an all-in-one pre-paid adventure and sightseeing pass, with huge savings on offer.

-If you want to be an aid worker in central Africa, or learn how to do yoga in Asia or take a cooking adventure in Italy, just do it!
+If you want to be an aid worker in central Africa, experience the Melbourne international comedy festival, or go on a San Francisco bay cruise, just do it!
 Don’t be afraid to think outside the box and do something different on your holidays.

 Whether it’s family or friends that you’re travelling with, you know that you can’t have it all your own way.
 Ask them what they’d like to do and where they’d like to go, and what attractions they’d like to see and experience.
 That way you can make allowances and they might actually have some great suggestions.

 All of your holiday adventures don’t have to be the same.
 It’s a great idea to mix it up and enjoy different experiences wherever you go.
-One adventure could be very physical, walking the Great Wall of China.
-Another adventure might be pure luxury, staying in 5-star hotels and eating at hatted restaurants.
+One adventure could be very physical, such as walking the Great Wall of China.
+Another adventure might be pure luxury, staying in 5-star hotels and eating at world-class restaurants.
 Dare to be different.

 You can store your bucket list somewhere safe and go back to it at any time.
 Everybody’s interests and budgets change as they go along.
 Keep an open mind.
 By staying flexible, you’ll ensure that your adventures are packed with all of the joy that you’ve always wished for.
 Take your time, and do your research.
 It will be well worth it!

 Disclaimer: This post contains affiliate links.
 If you use these links to buy something we may earn a commission.